tarasowski/backend/_enchiridion/002_enchiridion-of-functions.md

 ![Martin Fowler's Functions](https://martinfowler.com/bliki/images/functionLength/my-method-counts.png)

 * As you see there's lots of small methods there - half of the methods of Martin Fowler's codebase are two lines or less. (lines here are non-comment, non-blank, and excluding the def and end lines.)

+* Then there’s—I don’t know if I read it somewhere or if I invented it myself—Joe’s Law of Debugging, which is that all errors will be plus/minus three statements of the place you last changed the program.
+“Yeah, but it must be like software—the bug will be pretty near to the last change you made to the hardware.”
+And he went, “I changed a capacitor.
+You’re a genius!”
+He’d replaced one capacitor with a bigger capacitor and he unsoldered it and put the original one back and it worked.
+It’s the same everywhere.
+You fix your car and it goes wrong—it’s the last thing you did.
+You changed something—you just have to remember what it was.
+It’s true with everything.

 ## References & Tutorials